Bremen/Bremerhaven/Lehe

 1831: Bremerhaven: Lehrer Johann Christian Blanck eröffnet an der Osterstraße die erste Elementarschule der "Colonie".
 In der Regel besuchten die Kinder aus der Colonie bis dahin, wenn überhaupt, die Schule in Lehe, was sich nun nach und nach ändert.
 Im Jahre 1840 gehen 243 Kindern in das Institut des Lehrers Blanck, nur 15 wandern noch nach Lehe.
 Bereits 1836 folgt eine höhere Schule für Mädchen und 1839 eine höhere Schule für Knaben."

-[1831: Bremenerhaven teacher Johann Christian Blanck opened the first elementary school in the "colony" at Easter Road.
-In general before that the children of the colony went to the school in Lehe it they went at all.
+[1831: Bremerhaven teacher Johann Christian Blanck opened the first elementary school in the "colony" at Easter Road.
+In general before that the children of the colony went to the school in Lehe if they went at all.
 In 1840 243 children go to the school run by Teacher Blanck, only 15 continued to go to Lehe.
 In 1836 a secondary school for girls and in 1839 a secondary school for boys were founded.]

 If you have any suggestions, corrections, information, copies of documents, or photos that you would like to share with this page, please contact me at maggie@maggieblanck.com

-© Maggie Blanck - Page created 2010 - Latest update, May 2011
+© Maggie Land Blanck - Page created 2011 from a 2005 page - Latest update, October 2020